-I saved all of the recipes from my week eating TB12; I plan to research new takes on the staple veggies and protein sources that my meals featured.
 “A lot of our customers aren’t plant-based on their own, so one meal a week will still be effective,” Nordby said.
 Currently, TB12 is offering a TB12 Nutrition Manual, what they call a “living document” about their nutritional philosophies as well as 89 seasonally-inspired recipes that follow the TB12 nutrition plan.

 Next: Where does the inspiration for Brady’s diet come from?

 Purple Carrot was founded by Andy Levitt in 2014.
 Levitt was facing the complications of his Crohn’s disease and tried a plant-based diet to change his lifestyle and help his health.
 He noticed incredible results, and the rest was history.

 The four-person culinary team gets their inspiration from the produce and products you’d recognize from your local farmer’s market.
 They make sure their menu features a balance of approachable, fun recipes that are packed with nutrients.
 TB12 is always trying to hit 20 grams of protein per serving through only incorporating whole foods.
 Levitt, a dedicated Patriots and Tom Brady fan, met the athlete in 2016 when they created the TB12 Performance Meal line together.